Ask Me About Jazz!

 Bassist Wes Brown has the distinction of having played with artists from three different centuries.

-Wes toured the world with legendary pianist Earl “Fatha” Hines, and has played with such iconoclasts as Wadada Leo Smith, Anthony Braxton, and Anthony Davis.
+Wes Brown has toured the world with legendary pianist Earl “Fatha” Hines, and has played with such iconoclasts as Wadada Leo Smith, Anthony Braxton, and Anthony Davis.
 His versatile work on bass, keyboard, and African flute is documented on numerous recordings.

-Saturday, September 28
+Saturday, September 27

 11:00 a.m. - 12:00 p.m.*